 Uber requirements state that all applicants must be at least 21 years of age and have a year of experience as a licensed driver within the U.S. It’s worth noting that any driver under 23 years of age must have at least three years of experience to compensate for their young age.
 All drivers must also hold a valid driver’s license upon registering and during service.
 Furthermore, four-door vehicles are required.

 Lyft is a bit laxer on the necessary qualifications for applicants due to the fact that Uber is way ahead of them.
 They also require that drivers are at least 21 years of age and hold a valid U.S. driver’s license.
 However, they only require a year of driving experience regardless of the age of the applicant.
 That being said, they do perform a background and DMV check to see if the applicant has any criminal history or a track record of reckless driving.
+A Chicago rideshare accident attorney could help investigate a driver’s background.

 Both Lyft and Uber have liability coverage.
 That being said, the coverage does vary depending on the stage of transit.